cjerdonek/sf-elections-commission/docs/audio.md

 Notes on the command above:

-* `-f image2` means to use the "image2 sequence" format
+* `-f image2` means to use the "image2 sequence" format,
-* `-loop 1` means to loop over the input stream (for image streams)
+* `-loop 1` means to loop over the input stream (for image streams),
-* `-r 2` means 2 frames per second of the image
+* `-r 2` means 2 frames per second of the image, and
-* `-shortest` means to use the shortest stream to determine when encoding should end
+* `-shortest` means to use the shortest stream to determine when encoding should end.

-See [here](http://superuser.com/a/538168) for more info and where this suggested syntax came from.
+See [here](http://superuser.com/a/538168) for more info and for where this suggested syntax came from.

 [aiff]: http://en.wikipedia.org/wiki/Audio_Interchange_File_Format